-In 2008, Franklin Pierce University's Goodyear, Arizona campus became the first private postsecondary education institution in the city.
+In 2008, Franklin Pierce University's Goodyear, Arizona Academic Center became the first private postsecondary education institution in the city.
 The campus is located in a fast-growing suburb and is only half an hour away from internship and career opportunities in Phoenix.
+The Sky Harbor International Airport is 30 minutes away.
 The Doctor of Physical Therapy program has been offered at the Goodyear Center from the beginning.
-A new Physician Assistant program is being planned for this Center to begin in the Winter term of 2022.
-The Program has applied for Accreditation-Provisional status with the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-Goodyear's Doctor of Physical Therapy program attracts students from across the country.
-Our facility features two classrooms, two labs, and an off-campus anatomy lab.
+It is now a hybrid program requiring intensive labs in Goodyear.
+It attracts students from across the country